voxeet/comms-sdk-unreal/README.md

 The following steps present how to create a sample application that uses the plugin:

 1. Open your Unreal Editor and locate the `Blueprints` folder in the `Content Browser` window.
-Open the folder and select the `FirstPersonCharacter` Blueprint.
+Open the folder and open the `FirstPersonCharacter` Blueprint.
 This step should open the Event Graph for the selected Blueprint.

 2. Right-click the empty space in the Blueprint to see a list of all nodes that can be added to the graph and select `Get DolbyIOSubsystem` from the list.
 After this step, you should have the `Dolby.io Subsystem` node in your editor.
 <img src="./Images/subsystem.png" width="350"/>